 The New Zealand Food Safety Science and Research Centre promotes, coordinates and delivers food safety science and research for New Zealand.

-The research to be conducted aims to protect New Zealanders from food safety-related health threats, such as Salmonella, Campylobacter and other food borne diseases.
+The centre's research aims to protect New Zealanders from food safety-related health threats, such as Salmonella, Campylobacter and other foodborne diseases.

 The centre’s research focuses on:

 - food safety hazards, for example biological, chemical, physical and radiological